TuomasLehti/tuomax-adventofcode/readme.md

 3) TODO: Make it faster.
 4) TODO: Move isPrime to commons.
 Write up on the conversion of the algorithm from assembly to Java.
+5) TODO: The same task is done twice.
+Refactor to a single pass.

 ## Year 2016